Lukáš Hurt

 Lukáš Hurt (born 4 June 1984) is a Czech translator, editor and publisher.
 He has degrees in history and English.
-For over a decade, he has been a cannabis activist, focussing mostly on human rights and medical use.
+For over a decade, he has been a cannabis activist, focusing mostly on human rights and medical use.

 Early life

 Hurt was born on 4 June 1984 in Ústí nad Orlicí.
 He was raised in Česká Třebová, where he graduated from high school in 2003.
 Afterwards, he attended Palacký University Olomouc, graduating with bachelor's degrees in history and English in 2008, and where he graduated with a master's degree in English in 2013.

 From 2006 to 2011, he lived and worked in a family-owned hotel on the west coast of Ireland, where he began to take a serious interest in hill walking and photography. otografování.
 Hurt travelled to both islands of New Zealand in 2009 and 2010, after which he published a travel diary with photographs for his friends.